QualebTheTurtle/WindowsPhoneFinal/README.md

 ```

 * Almost there!
-Add these function calls to your cunstructor.
+Add these function calls to your constructor.

 ```cs